Specialists in private medical treatment.

 Managing foot drop

-The orthotic management of Foot Drop is often achieved with an Ankle Foot Orthosis (AFO), sometimes referred to as a splint or brace.
-These come in two major classes, either stock or custom made devices.
-Both types of appliances have advantages and disadvantages to them.
+Foot drop orthotic management is often achieved with an Ankle Foot Orthosis (AFO), sometimes referred to as a splint or brace.
+These come in two major classes: stock or custom-made devices.
+Both types of appliances have advantages and disadvantages.

 Stock AFO / Splints